MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_KeywordPlanner_StatisticsTrafficEstimates.md

   - **Compared to competitor domains**: This report can help you identify missed opportunities with existing products, so you can focus on the keywords where your ad impression share is low compared to advertisers like you.

     > [!NOTE]
-    > You might not see the “Compared to competitor domains” option in the dropdown menu due to your campaign/market settings.
+    > You might not see the â€œCompared to competitor domainsâ€ option in the dropdown menu due to your campaign/market settings.
   - **Compared to market leader domains**: The market leader domains graph compares your ad impression share to the average ad impression share of the top five market leader domains for your keyword suggestions.